gSchool/DNA-release-3/02-Phase-A/03a_stakeholder_focus.md

 ### !end-callout

 ![Strategy Map](__images/24_map.jpg)
+Crossing the River by Feeling the Stones presented by Simon Wardley at 2020 All Day DevOps
 ## How to Navigate Stakeholders

 Sometimes it's easier to put things in the context of what **not** to do.
 Using that approach, let’s explore some pitfalls to avoid.